ArenKDesai/Aren-s-Notes/Intractability.md

 This is a generalization of vertex cover.

 ### Set Packing (SP)
 Same universe as above.
-Does there exist a collection of at least $k$ subsets that don't intersect.
+Does there exist a collection of at least $k$ subsets that don't intersect?